About Dr Kim Walker

 Betonica School of Herbal Medicine

-Director, teacher of botany, materials medical and writing skills.
+Director, teacher of botany, materia medica and writing skills.

 2019-present